howl-editor/howl/bundles/basic_modes/README.md

-# Howl base modes bundle
+# Howl basic modes bundle

 ## What is it?

-This bundle contains a collection of lexer-only modes for the Howl editor, using [Scintillua lexers](http://foicica.com/scintillua/).
+This bundle contains a collection of mostly lexer-only modes for the Howl editor, using [Scintillua lexers](http://foicica.com/scintillua/).

 ## License